Oil Furnace Services in the Lehigh Valley

 Is your oil furnace on the fritz?
 Our certified repair technicians have over 60 years of technical experience diagnosing and repairing broken oil furnaces.
 Whether you live in the Lehigh Valley and beyond, Burkholder’s promises fast, reliable service when you need it.

 Need Emergency Oil Furnace Repair?

-Call us now and Press 4 for a live dispatcher.
+Call us now to speak to a live dispatcher.

 OIL FURNACE MAINTENANCE